woodRock/fishy-business/docs/source/thoughts.rst

 ----------

 raine1997brain
-    * (Rain 1997) shows that different brain chemistry can result in unwanted behaviour (murder).
+    * Different brain chemistry can result in unwanted behaviour (murder) (Rain 1997).
     * The structure of the model limits is ability to understand abstract concepts.
     * Humans with abnormal pre-frontal cortex lack the ability to make goal-oriented decisions.
     * Reinforcment learning, job scheduling and other AI problems also fail at capturing the complexity of delayed gratification.
     * Perhaps, the circuitry involved in a functioning pre-frontal cortex can be translated into reinforcment learning.

 craik1972levels
-    * (Craik 1972) shows that there are different levels of depth of processing.
+    * There are different levels of depth of processing (Craik 1972) .
     * Strengthening connections to existing neurons make it easier to encode information in long-term memory.
     * We can build knowledge easier from existing context, no need to reinvent the wheel.
     * This translates to LSTM models, pre-training (i.e. BERT), Thousand Brain Theory, etc.